evangipson/jspixel/README.md

 | [License](#license) |

 ## Getting Started
 If you want a local copy of jspixel, just fork the repository, and set this up in a folder somewhere on your computer.
-After that, run the gulpfile.js to build the JavaScript and the SCSS, then you can use the index.html to view the web page.

-You will have to create a new Firebase database and upload new configuration settings in jspixel/src/js/db.js if you'd like to detach from the main database.
+After that, just load up index.html in any browser, but I use Google Chrome.

 ## Built With
 * JavaScript